Public-Private Partnerships

-The goal of BRAIN Initiative Public-Private Partnership Program is to facilitate partnerships between clinical investigators and manufacturers of latest-generation stimulating and/or recording devices that are FDA-designated as Class III (invasive, posing significant risk of harm), to conduct clinical research in the Central Nervous System (CNS).
-As part of The BRAIN Initiative®, NIH is interested in reducing barriers to negotiating such partnerships and also ensuring that new clinical studies leverage manufacturers' existing data demonstrating safety and utility of these devices, data that are very costly to obtain and pose a substantial barrier to research progress.
+The goal of NIH BRAIN Initiative Public-Private Partnership program is to facilitate partnerships between clinical investigators and manufacturers of latest-generation stimulating and/or recording devices that are designated by the U.S. Food and Drug Administration (FDA) as Class III (invasive, posing significant risk of harm), to conduct clinical research in the central nervous system (CNS).
+As part of the BRAIN Initiative, NIH is interested in reducing barriers to negotiating such partnerships and also ensuring that new clinical studies leverage manufacturers' existing data demonstrating safety and utility of these devices, data that are very costly to obtain and pose a substantial barrier to research progress.

 To advance these goals, NIH has signed Memoranda of Understanding (MOUs) with device manufacturers that serve as the basis for this program.
 Each participating company has provided information on devices and support they are willing to provide to researchers.
 This information serves as a guide for investigators wishing to pursue specific agreements with manufacturers for submission of research proposals to the NIH.
 To streamline legal and administrative process for partnerships between manufacturers and academic research institutions, NIH has created template Collaborative Research Agreements (CRA) and Confidential Disclosure Agreements (CDA) that will serve as a common starting point for these partnerships.
 The templates are based on drafts that received substantial input from clinical researchers, representatives from government agencies, including the U.S. Food and Drug Administration, representatives from the medical device industry, from institutional tech-transfer and contracts offices, and from the general public.